-When inserting the wire rack, ensure that the lug a is at the rear and is facing downwards.
-The open side must be facing the appliance door and the curvature must be facing downwards $\sim$ .
+When inserting the wire rack, ensure that the lug a is facing downwards.

-When inserting the baking tray or the universal pan, ensure that the lug b is at the rear and is facing downwards.
+When inserting baking trays, ensure that the lug b is at the rear and is facing downwards.
 The sloping edge of the accessory c must be facing towards the appliance door.